wal-z1/JOURNEY/readme.md

-# Web Development Practice
+# JS Learning Journey

-This repository contains a collection of small projects and experiments created while learning HTML, CSS, and JavaScript.
+A personal repository of casual practice projects while learning JavaScript, HTML, and CSS.

+This is not a portfolio.
+Just raw code, tests, and ideas as I learn and experiment.

 ## Structure

-- `html-css-demos/` — static layouts and simple design testing
+### /frontend-experiments
+Basic static UI mockups built with HTML and CSS.

+- `resume-clone`: Simple personal resume layout
+- `login-ui`: Login screen UI demo

+### /js-projects
-- `js-projects/` — JavaScript-based mini projects and logic practice
+Small JavaScript-based projects to practice logic, DOM, and interactivity.

+- `dice-game`
+- `number-guess-game`
+- `random-number-gen`
+- `password-generator`
+- `temp-converter`
+- `student-db`: Object + array data tests

-## Note
+## Notes

-This is not a polished product.
-Just a place to test ideas and keep track of progress .
+Some folders may be incomplete or messy ... this repo is part of my ongoing learning process.